ssbc/ssb-server/README.md

 Congratulations!
 You are now ready to scuttlebutt with your friends!

-> note for those running `ssb-server` from a home computer
+>Note for those running `ssb-server` from a home computer.
-> you will need to make sure that your router will allow connections to port 8008, so set it up so that
-> it forwards the port 8008 to the local IP address of the computer running the server (look up how to do this online)
+>You will need to make sure that your router will allow connections to port 8008.
+Thus, you will need to forward port 8008 to the local IP address of the computer running the server (look up how to do this online).
-> If you haven't done this step, when a client tries to connect to your server using the invite code , they will get an error that your invite code is not valid
+>If you haven't done this step, when a client tries to connect to your server using the invite code, they will get an error that your invite code is not valid.

 ## Applications